 We used the following supplies on this dresser:

-The first step was to remove all of the original stain.
+The first step was to remove all of the original stain from the dresser.
 Once the stain was removed--and the body was sanded--we applied a coat of stain to the top of the dresser.
 Unfortunately, the stain didn't take (it turned out extremely blotchy).
 As you will find with many of your DIY projects, your original designs can be dismantled by many variables, including the types of veneers the original manufacturer used.
-However, do not let this throw you off, go back to the drawing table and pick a design that will work for your project and with the particular variables that you have been handed.
-On this project we decided to just paint the top with mineral paint because we had already found that the veneer on the drawers was more accepting to the stain that we were using (this allowed us to keep the stain/paint dynamic that we wanted).
+However, do not let this throw you off; go back to the drawing table and pick a design that will work for your project and with the particular variables that you have been handed.
+On this project, we decided to paint the top with mineral paint because we had already found that the veneer on the drawers was more accepting of the stain that we were using (this allowed us to keep the stain/paint dynamic wanted).

-Once the paint and staining was completed we added a coat of wax to the body and drawers of the dresser.
+Once the paint and staining were completed, we added a coat of wax to the body and drawers of the dresser.
 Remember to not overcoat with wax because it will create major streaks.
 After the wax has been applied, allow it to sit overnight.
-The next day you should take fine steel wool over the entire body, then buff out the wax with a cloth.
+You should take fine steel wool over the entire body the next day, then buff out the wax with a cloth.
 (Note: Make sure that you are not too aggressive with the steel wool because you may end up peeling back the paint).

-After you have accomplished this, you will want to let the wax cure for around seven days before putting the dresser into any significant use.
-Also, until it is fully cured be careful to touch the wax with your fingers because the oil from your hands may transfer into the wax giving it a dirty look.
+After accomplishing this, you will want to let the wax cure for around seven days before putting the dresser into any significant use.
+Also, until it is fully cured, be careful to touch the wax with your fingers because the oil from your hands may transfer into the wax, giving it a dirty look.